BoiseState/CS390/syllabus/syllabus.md

 ### Text
-Cracking the Coding Interview: 189 Programming Questions and Solutions 6th Edition by Gayle Laakmann McDowell.
+*Cracking the Coding Interview: 189 Programming Questions and Solutions, 6th Edition* by Gayle Laakmann McDowell.